superfluid-finance/protocol-monorepo/packages/hardhat-deployer/README.md

 This plugin brings a Superfluid framework deployer for development environments using `ethers`.

+> **NOTICE**: This is not suitable for public deployments.
+> This is designed for local testing andd requires unusually high gas limits.

 ## What does it do?

 The `hardhat-superfluid` plugin handles deployment and initialization of Superfluid contracts in a